luk-las/Credit/README.md

 ### Credit

-Program calculate monthly instalment and entire cost of credit.
+Program calculating monthly instalment and entire cost of credit.

 Application using Spring, JSP and Maven built in Eclipse Jee.